Inside Vatnajökull Ice Cave, Iceland’s “Anaconda Ice Cave”

 - Reykjavik during your entire time in Iceland while visiting remote but beautiful locations.

-- The closest ice cave to visit from Reykjavik is the ice cave on Langjokull, the second largest glacier in Iceland, it can be reached only by snowmobiling.
-It’s a fantastic combo of adventures and amazing sceneries.
+- The closest ice cave to visit from the capital is the ice cave on Langjokull – see our Langjökull Ice Cave Tour From Reykjavik – the second largest glacier in Iceland.
+You can also combine Snowmobiling on Langjökul Glacier with an Ice Cave Exploration: it’s a fantastic combo of adventures and amazing sceneries.

 The Icelandic Winter Wonderland is like no other.
 The landscape changes completely, the horses even change their look and the views are outstanding.
 Northern Lights, snow, glacier, waterfalls and all the best in its winter coat.